 About Kentucky Bourbon Pie

-The Kentucky Derby is one of those southern traditions that doesn’t get near the attention it should out here in the southwest.
-I was never lucky enough to attend the Kentucky Derby, but I grew up around horse tracks (thanks to my dad) and know all about the atmosphere.
-Which, of course, a big part of that for me is the food.
+The Kentucky Derby is one of those southern US traditions that doesn’t get nearly as much attention in other regions, like the west or southwest.
+Personally, I was never lucky enough to attend the Kentucky Derby, but I grew up around horse tracks (thanks to my dad) and know all about the atmosphere.
+And, for me, a big part of that atmosphere is the food.

 What is Kentucky Derby chocolate pie?